canix1/managedpriv/content/english/blog/Do You Allow Blank Passwords In Your Environment.md

 To create users without allowing blank passwords you must deal with the userAccountContol values:
 <!--more-->

-"When a new user account is created, the [userAccountControl](https://docs.microsoft.com/en-us/windows/desktop/ADSchema/a-useraccountcontrol)  attribute for the account automatically has the <b>UF_PASSWD_NOTREQD</b> flag set, which indicates that no password is required for the account.
-If the security policies of the domain that the account is created in requires a password for all user accounts, then the <b>UF_PASSWD_NOTREQD</b> flag must be removed from the userAccountControl attribute for the account."
+"When a new user account is created, the [userAccountControl](https://docs.microsoft.com/en-us/windows/desktop/ADSchema/a-useraccountcontrol)  attribute for the account automatically has the **UF_PASSWD_NOTREQD** flag set, which indicates that no password is required for the account.
+If the security policies of the domain that the account is created in requires a password for all user accounts, then the **UF_PASSWD_NOTREQD** flag must be removed from the userAccountControl attribute for the account."
 <!--more-->

 Here you can read on how to create user accounts: